The Day Everything Turned Around — Modern Paraphrase | fresh.bible

 1 Samuel 7 — Twenty years of silence, one prayer, and a stone called "Help"

-The last chapter ended with the being sent away from Beth-shemesh after God struck down seventy men who looked inside it.
+The last chapter ended with the being sent away from after God struck down seventy men who looked inside it.
 The people had asked the right question — "Who can stand before this holy God?" — and now the ark needed a new home.
-What follows is a twenty-year gap, a spiritual wake-up call, and one of the most dramatic military rescues in the Old Testament.
+What follows is a twenty-year gap, a spiritual wake-up call, and a military rescue that unfolds not on the battlefield but at an altar.

 This is the chapter where finally stopped trying to have it both ways.
 And what God did in response changed everything.

-The men of Kiriath-jearim came and took the up to the house of Abinadab on the hill.
-They his son Eleazar to be the one responsible for guarding it.
+The men of came and took the up to the house of on the hill.
+They his son to be the one responsible for guarding it.

 And then — nothing.
 For twenty years.